 This is a subject which has been raised a few times.
-Noticing that a pattern in the behavior of Benefits agency staff is becoming evident, we thought it best to investigate and see what’s going on.
+Noticing a pattern in the behaviour of Benefits Agency staff, we thought it best to investigate and see what’s going on.

 We were contacted some time ago, by someone who had recently received a home visit from the DWP.

 The “someone” (who shall remain nameless), is a single parent caring for a disabled child.
-She has a boyfriend, but said boyfriend only visits at weekends, but lives somewhere else, and works away during the week.
+She has a boyfriend, but said boyfriend only visits at weekends, "lives" somewhere else, and works away during the week.

 As many of those receiving housing benefit and or income support will be aware, home visits are a necessary evil.